yishu-ji/yishu-ji.github.io/_pages/publications.md

 In submission to: *The 2024 CHI Conference on Human Factors in Computing Systems*
 Zhipeng Li, Yishu Ji, Ruijia Chen, Tianqi Liu, Yuntao Wang, Yuanchun Shi, Yukang Yan

+#### Responses to human and robot errors in human‒robot collaboration: An fNIRS study
+In submission to: *International Journal of Human–Computer Interaction, 2024*
+Fengyuan  Liu, Yishu Ji, Xin Lei, Pei-Luen Patrick  Rau